Tracking custom events

 Tracking events on the frontend

 Of course you also have the option to track custom events on the frontend, so you can track events as soon as the user interacts with your UI.
-Below you can see how to send custom events depending on if you integrated Vemetric via the HTML script or the NPM Package.
+Checkout our Frontend SDKs to learn more how to track events on the frontend.

 Data Attributes

-Both the HTML Script and the Web Browser SDK, offer you the ability to track custom events by using specific data attributes on your HTML elements.
+No matter which SDK you’re using on the frontend, you’re able to track custom events by using specific data attributes on your HTML elements.

 Below you can see an example of a button that tracks a custom event when clicked.
 You can use these attributes on any HTML element.